dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

-Most of our Docker images configurations can be changed on runtime, in practice this means that if a developer for example needs to allocate more memory than than default is set to for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.
+Most of our Docker images configurations can be changed on runtime, in practice this means that if a developer for example needs to allocate more memory than the default is set to for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.